Saturday, October 30, 2010

 I miss laying on hot cement in the sun.
 I miss walking outside to find bearable temperatures.

-buses almost run over people.
+Sitting and watching double-decker buses almost run over people. |

 I love dressing in layers.
 I love wearing winter clothes.
 I love mittens and socks.